loopandlearn/news/docs/edition/2024-04-17.md

 ## How to Ask for Build Help

 The best way to get help is to follow these directions.
 (Yes - we want you to actually **read** the information at these links **before** you post).
-This is not the discourage you from asking questions.
+This is not to discourage you from asking questions.
 This is to help us help you.

 * [Browser Build Help](https://loopkit.github.io/loopdocs/gh-actions/gh-errors/#help-with-errors)
     * Give us your GitHub username and a brief description of your problem